Student Experience

 • Italian 7

 In Italian 7, students are introduced to the four basic skills of language acquisition: listening, speaking, reading, and writing.
-Students are introduced to basic vocabulary and grammatical structures and are able, in a limited way, to express themselves orally and in writing in the present and perfect tenses.
-Aspects of Italian culture, art, geography, history, and other related topics will be presented.
+Students are introduced to basic vocabulary and grammatical structures and are able, in a limited way, to express themselves orally and in writing up to the present tense.
+But it’s not just about language—it’s an adventure!
+Students sing catchy Italian songs, watch fun cultural videos, and explore the amazing world of Italy—its art, geography, history, and traditions.
+From famous landmarks to delicious food, students gets a taste of what makes Italy so special.

 • Italian I